Winthrop Eagles men's basketball

 The Winthrop Eagles men's basketball team represents Winthrop University in Rock Hill, South Carolina, United States and competes in the Big South Conference.
 Winthrop plays their home games in the 6,100 seat Winthrop Coliseum.
-Winthrop has appeared in 11 NCAA Tournaments and has won 11 conference season championships, 13 conference tournament championships, and 1 conference division title.
-The Eagles have played 44 seasons of basketball since their inaugural 1978–79 campaign.
+Winthrop has appeared 11 times in the NCAA tournament, most recently in 2021.
+The Eagles earned the program's only win ever at the NCAA tournament at the 2007 NCAA tournament, earning a 74-64 upset win over #6 seeded Notre Dame.
+The Eagles have played 45 seasons of basketball since their inaugural 1978–79 campaign.

 Team history

 Rise to mid-major prominence

 During the late 1990s and 2000s, Winthrop established itself as one of the most successful mid-major programs in college basketball, reaching the NCAA Tournament eight times in 10 seasons.
 From 1998 to 2008, the Eagles posted a 216–95 overall record and went 114–28 in Big South play.
-During this stretch, Winthrop defeated programs from high major conferences like the ACC (Clemson, Georgia Tech, Miami), Big East (Marquette, Notre Dame, Providence), and SEC (Georgia, Mississippi State).
+During this stretch, Winthrop defeated programs from high major conferences like the ACC (Clemson, Georgia Tech, #19 Miami in 2007), Big East (Marquette, #17 Notre Dame in the NCAA tournament, Providence), and SEC (Georgia, Mississippi State).
+Winthrop also beat Missouri in 2000.

-Since 2009, Winthrop has defeated over 30 non-conference D1 teams including: Auburn (SEC), Clemson (ACC), East Carolina, East Tennessee State, Furman, Georgia Southern, Illinois (Big 10), James Madison, Manhattan College, Ohio University, Saint Mary's, St. Louis, UNC Greensboro, Portland, San Diego, Wake Forest (ACC), Washington (PAC 12), and William & Mary.
+Since 2009, Winthrop has defeated over 30 non-conference D1 teams including: Auburn (SEC), Clemson (ACC), Wake Forest (ACC), East Carolina, East Tennessee State, Furman, Georgia Southern, Illinois (Big 10), James Madison, Manhattan College, Ohio University, #18 Saint Mary's in 2019, St. Louis, UNC Greensboro, Portland, San Diego, Washington (PAC 12), and William & Mary.
 Winthrop beat the ACC, SEC, PAC 12, and Big 10 schools at the opposing school.